kvark/blade/README.md

 - *usage*: wgpu expects to be used as a Rust library.
 Lame expects to be vendored in and modified according to the needs of a user.
 Hopefully, some of the changes would appear upstream as PRs.

 In other words, this is a bit **experiment**.
 It may fail horribly, or it may open up new ideas and perspectives.

+## Performance

+Lame doesn't expect to be faster than wgpu-hal, but it's important to understand how much the difference is.

+On the bunnymark example, ran on MBP 2016 with "Intel Iris Graphics 550", we have:

+  - Lame starting to slow down after about 5K bunnies
+  - wgpu-hal starts at 10K bunnies
+  - wgpu starts at 5K bunnies

+So this is quite incredible.
+We aren't preserving the buffer with bunny data across frames, everything is dynamic, and yet the performance is within a factor of 2 for this worst case.
+Ergonomically, our example is 370 LOC versus 830 LOC of wgpu-hal.